botamp/botamp-wordpress/README.md

 You can sign up for a Botamp account at https://botamp.com.

+Messaging apps have quickly become the most popular online communication medium, more than email and social media.
+Botamp aims to help small businesses and ecommerce companies to sell their products and services in the most efficient way via messaging apps.

+Botamp is a marketing automation solution that lets you broadcast personalized messages to a large number of customers, run polls and surveys, schedule appointments, run marketing campaigns, etc.
+It takes the proven methods from other marketing channels and adapts them to the conversational interfaces.

-The Botamp plugin for WordPress makes it easy to sync your WordPress site content with Botamp.
+The Botamp plugin for WordPress makes it easy to engage your customers by using content from your website.

-It also makes it easy to enable order notifications for your customers on your Woocommerce site so that they can receive messages from your Facebook page whenever their order status changes.

 This plugin uses the [Botamp PHP SDK](https://github.com/botamp/botamp-php), to interact with the [Botamp API](https://app.botamp.com/docs/api).